The Mad Doctor of Blood Island: Production

 Prior to production on The Mad Doctor of Blood Island, Ashley had starred in Brides of Blood.
 The film was popular enough in the United States that American distributors asked him to appear in a follow-up film.
 Ashley agreed, which led to his moving to the Philippines and co-producing several other films there in partnership with Romero, Beverly Miller, and Roger Corman.

 Mad Doctor was produced by Romero and Kane W. Lynn along with Miller and Irwin Pizor on a budget of either $125,000 or $100,000.
 Similar to Brides of Blood, the film was intended for an American audience and its plot and dialogue made no reference to the Philippines.

+Film scholar Bliss Cua Lim places The Mad Doctor of Blood Island within a series of low-budget films made by Romero in the Philippines primarily for distribution in the United States.
+These productions were aimed particularly at American drive-in theaters, rural cinemas and second-run theatres.
+Romero described much of this work as American films made in the Philippines, rather than as conventional Philippine–American co-productions.

+The production arrangements developed from Romero's collaboration with American producer Kane W. Lynn.
+Their earlier Lynn–Romero partnership subsequently developed into Hemisphere Pictures, which maintained a production base in the Philippines while making films principally for the American market.
+Lim notes that Romero considered his familiarity with American popular culture and the English language useful when producing films intended for U.S. audiences.

+The success of Brides of Blood contributed to the continuation of the Blood Island films.
+Beverly Miller, a Kansas-based film sub-distributor and drive-in operator, became involved with the series after the commercial performance of Brides of Blood and served as an associate producer on The Mad Doctor of Blood Island.

 The score was composed by Tito Arévalo.